-The Bush Pig is the African equivalent of the European wild boar.
-He bears similarities to the feral hogs common in many areas of the US.
-While he tends to be somewhat smaller than both his European or North American counterpart, he shares the same nasty disposition and aggressive behavior common to most wild members of the swine family.
-The Bush Pig is an extremely hairy animal which resembles the domestic hog, his color varies from grey-brown to dark brown becoming even darker as he ages.
+The bushpig is the African equivalent of the European wild boar.
+He also bears similarities to the feral hogs common in many areas of the US.
+While he tends to be somewhat smaller than both his European or North American counterparts, he shares the same nasty disposition and aggressive behavior common to most wild members of the swine family.
+The bushpig is an extremely hairy animal which resembles the domestic hog.
+His color varies from grey-brown to dark brown which becomes even darker as he ages.

-Hunting Bush Pig will take you to the thickets and dense underbrush, where they lay-up during the daylight hours.
+Hunting bushpig will take you to the thickets and dense underbrush, where they lay-up during the daylight hours.
 They are most likely best hunted during the night when they are most active.
-A rifle of suitable caliber should be used, most likely of .270 caliber or better; a shotgun with slugs would be effective as well.
+A rifle of suitable caliber should be used, most likely of .270 caliber or better.
+A shotgun with slugs would be effective as well.
 Treat these guys with respect; small groups with young can be counted upon to show aggression.
-Hunting Bush Pig can make for an exciting evening and an interesting stalk, but use caution, as this ill-tempered beast can be extremely dangerous if wounded.
+Hunting bushpig can make for an exciting evening and an interesting stalk, but use caution, as this ill-tempered beast can be extremely dangerous when wounded.